eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/library.md

 The `LibraryCategory` class takes three options: `name` of type `string`, `coverImageUrl` of type `string` and `coverImage` of type `string`.

-The `LibraryImage` class takes 7 options, of which two are mandatory: `category` that should point to the corresponding `LibraryCategory` instance and `rawUrl` that should point to the full-sized image.
+The `LibraryImage` class takes seven options, of which two are mandatory: `category` that should point to the corresponding `LibraryCategory` instance and `rawUrl` that should point to the full-sized image.
 Additional options are: `title`, `thumbUrl` (all of type `string`) and `thumbImage` of type ImageElement.

 ## Passing the provider to the control